nagavenkata085/mintleaf/doc/source/index.html.md

 # Understanding Mintleaf

+Let's look at the core concepts behind Mintleaf design so that you will be able to understand and use it accordingly before you move onto technical section.
+Here is the simple steps to get you started quick.

-## Change sets
+## Changesets

  Changesets are basically contains one ore more changes that are to be applied during a database migration.
-Mintleaf changesets are stored in plain old sql files but changeset informatino is described using sql comment lines as shown below
+Mintleaf changesets are stored in plain old sql files but changeset information is described using sql comment lines as shown below

 ```sql
  -- <ChangeSet id="{a-change-set-id}" delimiter=";" userdata="" />